Alexandra-Myers/PandorasBox/README.md

   * Eclipse: gradle eclipse
 * And you're done!

-This mod is written with [Minecraft Forge](http://www.minecraftforge.net/).
-Visit [its repo](https://github.com/MinecraftForge/MinecraftForge) for detailed setup instructions.
+This mod is written with [NeoForge](https://neoforged.net/).
+Visit [its repo](https://github.com/neoforged/NeoForge) for detailed setup instructions.